Here's what's in Biden's executive order on abortion rights - KTVZ

 By Kate Sullivan, CNN

-President Joe Biden on Friday is signing an executive order aimed at protecting access to reproductive health services in the wake of the Supreme Court overturning Roe v.
+President Joe Biden on Friday signed an executive order aimed at protecting access to reproductive health services in the wake of the Supreme Court overturning Roe v.
 Wade and eliminating the constitutional right to an abortion.

-The executive order will attempt to safeguard access to medication abortion and emergency contraception, protect patient privacy, launch public education efforts as well as bolster the security of and the legal options available to those seeking and providing abortion services.
+The executive order attempts to safeguard access to medication abortion and emergency contraception, protect patient privacy, launch public education efforts as well as bolster the security of and the legal options available to those seeking and providing abortion services.

 “President Biden has made clear that the only way to secure a woman’s right to choose is for Congress to restore the protections of Roe as federal law.
 Until then, he has committed to doing everything in his power to defend reproductive rights and protect access to safe and legal abortion,” the White House said in a statement on Friday.